mkitti/NumPyArrays.jl/README.md

-NumPyArrays.jl extends PyCall.jl to allow any array with a compatible element type where the method `strides` is applicable and who has a parent or ancestor that is not mutable.
+NumPyArrays.jl extends PyCall.jl to allow any array with a compatible element type where the method `strides` is applicable and who has a parent or ancestor that is mutable.

 ## Why not add this functionality to PyCall.jl?